 For many years, Starline Manufacturing in Harvard, Illinois produced sleds, wagons and a variety of farm equipment.
 The factory is long gone, but the building, once derelict, has been turned into a showcase for artists, with galleries and exhibit space throughout.

 Every 4th Friday evening (for much of the year), there is an “art event.”
 Local artists show their works in a small competition, musicians perform live and the galleries are open.

-Wayne, Holly and Arne invited us along.
+Our friends invited us along.
 We’re always up for adventure and we were tired of being trapped in our house by a week of miserably hot weather.
-Five dollars bought us admission, all we could eat pulled pork, mac salad and crab salad and a chance to see the art and vote for the pieces we liked best.
+Five dollars bought us admission, all we could eat pulled pork, mac salad and crab salad, and a chance to see the art and vote for the pieces we liked best.
 There weren’t a lot of pieces on display — maybe 30 paintings and 30 photos — but we took our time and placed our votes and then wandered through the galleries and hung out and people-watched.

 As I strolled about I saw this sign and I walked up to the table and asked this woman how this worked and she said I give her my name and a topic and she writes an atrocious poem and so I thought about it and decided that just because I didn’t have the red chair that didn’t mean I couldn’t have a poem about the red chair and so I showed her this photo on my phone and twenty minutes later I had this poem and I said you have quite the talent there and I tipped her two bucks and she smiled.